Ronzotherium: Description

 Ronzotherium was a small to mid-sized rhinocerotid.
 Smaller species weighed in the region of 1t, while larger species could reach 1.9t in weight.
-The genus was similar in weight to the extant Black Rhinoceros although with an overall more slender and gracile build, with a long humerus and femur in comparison to other rhinocerotids.
+The genus was similar in weight to the extant black rhinoceros although with an overall more slender and gracile build, with a long humerus and femur in comparison to other rhinocerotids.
 The genus shows a trend for increased size, with later species being considerably larger than some of its first representatives.

 Ronzotherium did not possess a nasal horn.
 Instead the nasal bones were retracted, suggesting the presence of a large prehensile upper lip like those seen in modern rhinoceros species.
 The lower incisors of Ronzotherium were long and tusk- like, with a large diastema in the lower jaw between the incisors and other teeth.
 The upper incisors were much smaller.
-The forelimbs of Ronzotherium were tetradactyl with a prominent central metapodal.
+The forelimbs were tetradactyl with a prominent central metapodal.
 The hindlimbs however were tridactyl, with three toes.

 Classification

-Ronzotherium is a basal genus within the family rhinocerotidae, one of three families contained within the superfamily rhinocerotoidea, along with the Hyracodontidae and Amynodontidae.
-The family also contains all 5 extant rhinoceros species.

-5 species have been identified within the genus:
+Ronzotherium is one of the basal members of the family Rhinocerotidae.
+Cladogram after Lu, Deng and Pandolfi, 2023:5 species have been identified within the genus: